openjs-foundation/cross-project-council/IP-POLICY-GUIDANCE.md

 IP Policy by emailing [legal-questions@lists.openjsf.org](mailto:legal-questions@lists.openjsf.org).

+## Copyrights and OpenJS Foundation projects

+### Ownership of Copyrights in OpenJS Foundation Contributions

 When source code, documentation and other content is contributed to an Open JS Foundation project, the copyrights in those contributions remain owned by the original copyright holders.